"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Methodology

 \section{Methodology}

-To understand what motivates people to publish content on OnlyFans, a subscription-based social media platform, we conducted $22$ semi-structured interviews with current and past OnlyFans creators in the United States during September and October 2021.
+To understand the experiences and motivations of those new to professional sexual content creation to start a subscription service on OnlyFans, we conducted $22$ semi-structured interviews with current and past OnlyFans creators in the United States during September and October $2021$ during the global COVID-19 pandemic.